COPYRIGHT WARNING:

 Remove the vacuum outlets (middle).

-Now here comes the problem: both vacuum connections to the servo and turbo regulation circuit contain a basic check valve made of a rubber disc and a spring.
+Now here comes the problem of the vacuum pump: both vacuum connections to the servo and turbo regulation circuit contain a basic check valve made of a rubber disc and a spring.
 The disc can stick in place or the opening can get obstructed by the thickened and aged oil.

-The fix consists of freeing the check valves by cleaning them.
+The fix consists of freeing the check valves by cleaning them, eventually replacing them.

-The fix consists of freeing the check valves by cleaning them.
+The fix consists of freeing the check valves by cleaning them, eventually replacing them.

-- Put the connectors in a glass jar filled with a little clean engine oil and spray them well with a carb cleaner (left).
+- Put the connectors of the vacuum pump in a glass jar filled with a little new motor oil and spray them well with a carb cleaner (left).

 - Leave them for not less than 30 minutes soaking into the mix of carb cleaner and oil.
 Do not immerse them in the carb cleaner alone.